release-it/release-it/docs/github-releases.md

 - Set `github.web: true` explicitly to override this `GITHUB_TOKEN` check.

-In non-interactive CI mode (using `--ci` or in a CI environment), release-it will not open a browser, but instead print the url to the GitHub web interface (including data to pre-ppoulate the fields).
+In non-interactive CI mode (using `--ci` or in a CI environment), release-it will not open a browser, but instead print the url to the GitHub web interface (including data to pre-populate the fields).

 ## Git